booyouon/restaurantWebsite/README.md

 # restaurantWebsite

-restaurantWebsite is a single-page fake restaurant. deployed site [here](https://kiki-restaurant.herokuapp.com/)
+restaurantWebsite is a single-page fake restaurant.
+Deployed live site [here](https://kiki-restaurant.herokuapp.com/).

 ## Features
 * Consumes Punk API to generate the products displayed in the menu.